howardmann/Tutorials/README.md

 Personal workflow notes and guides

 ## List of notes included
-- **Rails Shopping Cart**: How to build a simply grocery shopping cart and checkout on Rails
+- **Rails Shopping Cart**: How to build a simple grocery shopping cart and checkout on Rails